akwe-afriitech/akwe-afriitech/README.md

 <div align="center">
-  🔭 I’m currently working on a website to offer services and so am looking to collaborate with developers on😎 **SMACS Africa**
+  🔭 I’m currently working on a mobile application so am looking to collaborate with developers on **MoUniverse**

  🌱 I’m currently learning cloud computing with GADS 🤓 **Google Africa Developer Scholarship 🤓**